 Mental Reinforcement

-Confidence is strengthened through mindset.
+Confidence gets stronger through your mindset.
+Strategies:

 - Positive self-talk